kronicler/cs2040_DSnA/CheatSheets/Application.md

 - Use when we wish to retrieve/ search for data in O(1)
 - Use when we have many updates to the data set.

+Note: We usually use double hashing or seperate chaining